redis/redis-doc/topics/sentinel.md

 * Hello messages also include the full current configuration of the master.
 If the receiving Sentinel has a configuration for a given master which is older than the one received, it updates to the new configuration immediately.
 * Before adding a new sentinel to a master a Sentinel always checks if there is already a sentinel with the same runid or the same address (ip and port pair).
 In that case all the matching sentinels are removed, and the new added.

-Sentinel reconfiguration of instances outside the failover procedure.
+Sentinel reconfiguration of instances outside the failover procedure
 ---

 Even when no failover is in progress, Sentinels will always try to set the